Idlewild (film)

 Distributed by Universal Pictures, the film is an HBO Films co-production alongside Mosaic Media Group and Forensic Films.
 It features an ensemble cast including Terrence Howard, Paula Jai Parker, Paula Patton, Cicely Tyson, Ben Vereen, Patti LaBelle, Ving Rhames, Macy Gray, Faizon Love, Bruce Bruce, Malinda Williams, Jackie Long and Bill Nunn.
-Idlewild received mixed reviews from critics and grossed $12 million worldwide.
-It was nominated for six Black Reel Awards.
+Idlewild received mixed reviews from critics and grossed $12.6 million worldwide.

-Plot summary
+Plot

 The film follows Percival and Rooster, who have been close friends since childhood.
 In 1935, Percival works at his father Percy Senior's morgue during the day and plays piano at a local club called Church at night.
 Rooster becomes a singer at the club and a bootlegger; he also marries Zora, with whom he has five children.

 On a night Rooster is performing, gangsters Spats, Trumpy, Ace, and Rose attend to talk about a deal they have with the club.
 Angel Davenport, a singer from St. Louis who has a contract with the club, arrives backstage.
 Angel is actually Sally B. Shelley, an aspiring singer who stole the contract from the real Davenport.

 Rooster and Rose have sex in a car in a warehouse.
 When they hear people coming into the building, Rose jumps out of the car, gets dressed, and confronts Spats, Trumpy and Ace, who have just arrived.
 She then runs off, and Trumpy kills Spats and Ace to get the business for himself.

 Rooster runs into Trumpy while taking his family shopping, and Trumpy explains that the debt owed by Ace is now Rooster's problem.
 He has to come up with this money by selling liquor at Church bought from Trumpy's "suppliers."
 Rooster goes to Rose's house to warn her, but she is already packed up and ready to leave.
 Rose drives away in a taxi, being watched by one of Trumpy's henchmen.

 Meanwhile, Rooster begins to have more problems at the club and forces Angel to sing.
 After she has an attack of stage fright, Percival calms her and gives her a song that he wrote.
 The song is a hit, Angel becomes an overnight star, and she and Percival fall in love.